How to Manage Video Assets with Digital Asset Management

 Making the Business Case for Video DAM

-Organizations using video DAM with AI capabilities save up to 9 hours per week.
+Organizations using video DAM with AI capabilities save time.
 Here's where that time comes from:

 Search and Retrieval

-Finding the right clip in a poorly organized system takes 18 minutes on average.
+Finding the right clip in a poorly organized system takes considerable time.
 Multiply that by searches per day across your team.
 Good tagging and search cuts this to seconds.

 Review Cycles